On Completeness-aware Concept-Based Explanations in Deep Neural Networks: Defining Completeness of Concepts

 \begin{defn} \textbf{Completeness Score:} Given a prediction model $\p(\x) = \h( \f(\x))$, a set of concept vectors $\con_1, ..., \con_m$, we define the completeness score $\Com_\p(\con_1,..., \con_m)$ as:

-where $\sup_g \mathbb{P}_{\x,y \sim V}[{y} = \argmax_{y'} h_{y'}(g(v_\con(\x)))]$ is the best accuracy by predicting the label just given the concept scores $v_\con(\x)$, and $a_r$ is the accuracy of random prediction to equate the lower bound of completeness score to 0.
+where $V$ is the set of validation data and $\sup_g \mathbb{P}_{\x,y \sim V}[{y} = \argmax_{y'} h_{y'}(g(v_\con(\x)))]$ is the best accuracy by predicting the label just given the concept scores $v_\con(\x)$, and $a_r$ is the accuracy of random prediction to equate the lower bound of completeness score to 0.
 When the target $y$ is multi-label, we may generalize the definition of completeness score by replacing the accuracy with the binary accuracy, which is the accuracy where each label is treated as a binary classification.

 \end{defn}